Use App Tester

 Here is an example of an in-app purchase:

-The second dialog is a "thank you" screen that a user must manually close by tapping the "X" button in the upper right-hand corner, as shown in the following IAP example:
+The second dialog is a "thank you" screen a user must manually close by tapping the "X" button in the upper right-hand corner.
+The following image displays an example of the close button.

 IAP Tester logs

-Here are some details about logging in IAP Tester:
+Here are some details about logging in to the IAP Tester:

 - To learn more, see Debug Your App.